Current employer: ARUP

 How did studying at Plymouth change your career aspirations and plans?

 Before studying at Plymouth, I was not sure whether I would stay in the UK for a career.
-Studying at Plymouth University broadened my mental horizons, gave me significant educational and technical knowledge, and provided me with the opportunity to enter the UK’s professional engineering world.
+Studying at the University of Plymouth broadened my mental horizons, gave me significant educational and technical knowledge, and provided me with the opportunity to enter the UK’s professional engineering world.

 What is your favourite memory of studying for your degree at Plymouth?